carleton/moodle-mod_simplescheduler/README.txt

-Appointment Scheduler for Moodle 2.x
+Simple Appointment Scheduler for Moodle 2.x

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by